-The Inclusive History Project is, in part, an outgrowth of the university’s 2017 bicentennial commemoration and other efforts that have previously explored elements of the university’s past including: the Stumbling Blocks exhibit as part of the Presidential Bicentennial Colloquia Series; the Bentley Historical Library’s recent project to create a complete census of all African American students to 1970; and the more recent process that was put in place for reviewing historical names on buildings in response to community requests.
+The Inclusive History Project was first announced in June 2022.
+It is, in part, an outgrowth of the university’s 2017 bicentennial commemoration and other wide-ranging efforts to study and reckon with U-M’s history that are already underway on our campuses, including: the Stumbling Blocks exhibit as part of the Presidential Bicentennial Colloquia Series; the Bentley Historical Library’s African American Student Project, which aims to create a complete census of African American students who attended the university to 1970; and the process that was put in place for reviewing historical names on buildings in response to community requests.

-The committee’s work will be intentionally independent of the university administration to mitigate any real or perceived notions that the scope and analyses were constrained by campus leaders.
+The IHP’s work is intentionally independent of the university administration to mitigate any real or perceived notions that its scope and analyses are constrained by campus leaders.
+It is housed in the National Center for Institutional Diversity.

 - The development of new scholarship, research and courses.